bofei-wang/ProstateCancer_TCGA_VCF/README.md

 (1) tumor directory:full path to all tumor OMI files.
 (2) tumor directory:full path to all normal OMI files.
 It could be the same as tumor directory.
 (3) output directory: folder to store result file.
 The file is named as sub_count_dist.csv

+provean.py takes nonsynonymous variants and generate sequences files and variation files for PROVEAN predictions.
+It takes 3 parameters as follows:
+(1) nonsynonymous files: CSV file for containing all nonsynonymous variants.
+(2) AA seq path: folder to store all amino acid sequences.
+(3) AA var path: folder to store all amino acid variations.